akka/akka-edge-rs/examples/iot-service/README.md

 ```

 You should now be able to query for the current state of a temperature sensor, although
-they'll be no observations recorded for it yet:
+they'll be no observations recorded for it yet, so it will still be an empty stream.
+However,
+this time it is waiting on events.

 ```
-curl -v "127.0.0.1:8080/api/temperature/1"
+curl -v "127.0.0.1:8080/api/temperature/events/1"
 ```

-Let's now post database events to the UDP socket so that the sensor has observations.
+From another terminal, let's now post database events to the UDP socket so that the sensor has observations.
 Note that
 we're using Postcard to deserialize binary data.
 Postcard uses variable length
 integers where the top bit, when set, indicates that the next byte also contains
 data.
 See [Postcard](https://docs.rs/postcard/latest/postcard/) for more details.